akTwelve/cocosynth/docs/getting-started.md

 You will now have a new json file called "coco_instances.json".
 This is contains all of your COCO json!

-## View Segmentations with the COCO Image Viewer
+# View Segmentations with the COCO Image Viewer
-Fire up Jupyter Notebook and open up "coco_image_viewer.ipynb" in your browser.
+Fire up Jupyter Notebook.
 ```
 jupyter notebook
 ```

-Run through the cells in the notebook.
-As long as you have the files in the correct places, you should see annotations at the end.
+Open up "../notebooks/coco_image_viewer.ipynb" and run through the cells in the notebook.
+Pay attention to the file paths.
+They are set up to work with this guide.
+If everything works correctly, you'll be able to view an image with image segmentation overlays.